greboide/conductor/README.markdown

   - support for user roles (via `require_role` in your controller classes)
   - configures will_paginate gem in environment.rb
   - sessions use ActiveRecord session store
+  - application settings for things like sitename, url and email addresses

 ## TODO

   - Exception Notifier, or hoptoad, or...
-  - settings.yml for application settings like sitename, url, email, etc. (primarily for use in notifications)
   - capistrano
   - jquery
   - jrails